Pathoschild/smapi-mod-dump/compiled/okay/Wear More Rings/README.md

 # Wear More Rings

 ## Description
-Adds 6 additional ring slots to your inventory.
+Adds up to 18 additional ring slots to your inventory.

+## Config
+*Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*

+* `Rings`: Number of ring slots available.
+Normally this is 2.
+Default = 8.
+Max = 20.

 ## Console Commands
 * `player_resetmodifiers`: Clears buffs, then resets and reapplies the modifiers applied by boots & rings.